-NHS boards should ensure that staff have a proper and widely publicised procedure for voicing complaints or concerns about maladministration, malpractice, breaches of this code and other concerns of an ethical nature.
-The board must establish a climate:
+8.9.1 The Board of Directors acknowledges that staff must have a proper and widely publicised procedure for voicing complaints or concerns about maladministration, malpractice, breaches of this Code and other concerns of an ethical nature.
+The Trust has adopted a whistle-blowing policy (concerns reporting procedure) that is available for staff.